Kushan-Nilanga/sit719/5.1D/writing/Report - Don Athalage.md

 **Decision Tree**\
 Decision Tree model is a supervised learning algorithm that is used for both classification and regression problems.
-It is a tree-like model of decisions and their possible consequences, including chance event outcomes, resource costs, and utility.
-It is one of the predictive modelling approaches used in machine learning.
-It is a non-parametric supervised learning method used for classification and regression.
-The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
-The below grid space is used for hyperparameter tuning.
+It is a tree-like graph of decisions and their possible consequences, including chance event outcomes, resource costs, and utility.
+Decision tree aims to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data.
+The below grid space is used for hyperparameter tuning<sup>[1]</sup>.

+- [1] Sun, S. and Iwaihara, M., Finding Member Articles for Wikipedia Lists.

 <pre>decision_tree_param_grid = {
     'clf__criterion': ['gini', 'entropy'],